On the proportion of metric matroids whose Jacobians have nontrivial $\mathbf{p}$-torsion: Configuration hypersurfaces

+One possible approach to improving the error-term in this estimate involves utilizing the fact that $X_{\Psi_{M\backslash e}}\cap X_{\Psi_{M/e}}$ is a complete intersection and examining its singular locus to apply the results in~\cite{Matera}.
+It is important to note that a bound for $X_{\Psi_{M\backslash e}}(\F_p)\cap X_{\Psi_{M/e}}(\F_p)$ was used to compute the error-term, but its singular locus was not taken into account. \end{remark}

-The next proposition is the matroid version of Lemma $1.3$ and Corollary $1.4$ in~\cite{Aluffi-Marcolli09}.
+To conclude this section, we introduce the next proposition, which is the matroid version of Lemma $1.3$ and Corollary $1.4$ in~\cite{Aluffi-Marcolli09}.
 The proof given there works for this case too.
-We let $\Sigma_n$ denote the union of the coordinate hyperplanes, and $M^\ast$ denote the dual matroid of $M$.
+We let $\Sigma_n$ denote the union of the coordinate hyperplanes in $\ps^{n-1}_k$, and $M^\ast$ denote the dual matroid of $M$.